Maria-Clara-Bertoli/Document-Data-Capture/README.md

-# Document Data Capture
+# 📋 Document Data Capture

-## 📋 Brief Description

-This repository contains the implementation of an agent in a microservice based on REST API architecture capable of:
+🤖 This repository contains the implementation of an agent in a microservice based on REST API architecture capable of:

-Reading PDF documents from the **MongoDB** relational database; extracting data from tables present in these documents; inserting this data into the **SQLite** non-relational database; querying data in the database according to user requests.
+🧑‍💻 Reading PDF documents from the **MongoDB** relational database; extracting data from tables present in these documents; inserting this data into the **SQLite** non-relational database; querying data in the database according to user requests.

+## 🛣️ Application Routes

+**/delete_database_information**: Responsible for deleting the SQLite database;

+**/talk_to_the_agent**: Responsible for extracting data from tables found in PDF documents, as well as inserting and querying tables in the SQLite database.

+## 🧰 Technologies Used

+- Mongo 🗄️
+- Python 🐍
+- SQLite 🗃️
+- FastAPI 👩‍💻
+- Langchain 🦜

 ## 💻 How to Use the Application